rob-brown/RBFilePreviewer/README.markdown

 #RBFilePreviewer

+##WARNING:
+`RBFilePreviewer` does not work on iOS 6. `QLPreviewController` has been changed to use XPC.
+This prevents any customization, and I have not found any work arounds.

 ##Summary
 `RBFilePreviewer` is a subclass of `QLPreviewController`.
 It is intended to make it easy to preview any `QLPreviewItem`.
 All you need to do is pass it the desired item(s) to preview to the appropriate initializer.
 You may use the provided `RBFile` class or any other class that conforms to `QLPreviewItem` (including `NSURL`).